Louisack1/Capstone-Case-Competition/README.md

 ## Learnings
 The project enhanced our understanding of advanced forecasting techniques and their application in solving real-world business problems.
 It also underscored the importance of teamwork and effective communication in data science projects.

-## Writing Standards
-We ensured clear, well-commented notebooks, insightful visualizations with appropriate titles and labels, and thorough interpretation of results to support business decision-making.